The five stages of spiritual grieving

 - Acceptance: It happened, but God is still God.
 He is still loving everyone, still ultimately in charge, and still able to make good come from this tragedy.
 I want to learn from this experience, grow from it, become stronger in faith and in love, and help others by using what I’ve learned.

 Jesus ministers to us in two ways: through others and while we’re alone with him in our prayer time.
 The Father gave him angels who ministered to him when he took up his Cross.
 The Father has given us angels, too, and his Son, as well.
+And faith-filled counselors and friends.

 It includes a new understanding of the Father’s protective love, a comforting compassion that doesn’t stop all evil but instead leads us from tragedies into triumphs, from suffering into recovery.
 Jesus says, “Rise up!
 A new day is dawning!” as the Father gives us a new blessing.